Self-forced inspirals with spin-orbit precession: Implementation

 \subsection{Offline Steps}

 The offline calculation consists of the following steps. \begin{enumerate}

 \item We start by selecting a grid which covers the parameter space.
-We chose $y$ values between 0.099 and 0.999 in 451 equally spaced steps and $z_-^2$ values from 0.002 to 0.5 in 250 equally spaced steps (giving a total of 112,750 points).\footnote{ Evaluating the NIT functions is computationally cheap so using a dense grid does not significantly increase the computational burden.
-Using an equally spaced grid also allows us to use Mathematica's default Hermite polynomial interpolation method for convenience of implementation.
-The grid spacing is chosen to be sufficiently dense that interpolation error is a negligible source of error for our comparisons between the OG, NIT and TTE inspirals, though a less dense grid may also achieve this. }
+We choose $y$ values between 0.099 and 0.999 in 451 equally spaced steps and $z_-^2$ values from 0.002 to 0.5 in 250 equally spaced steps (giving a total of 112,750 points).\footnote{ Evaluating the NIT functions is computationally cheap so using a dense grid does not significantly increase the computational burden.
+Using an equally spaced grid also allows us to use \textit{Mathematica}'s default Hermite polynomial interpolation method for convenience of implementation.
+The grid spacing is chosen to be sufficiently dense so that the interpolation error is a negligible source of error for our comparisons between the OG, NIT and TTE inspirals, though a less dense grid may also achieve this. }

 \item For each point in the parameter space $(a,y,z_-^2)$ we evaluate the functions $F_{r \backslash x}^{(1)}$, $f_z^{(1)}$ and$f_{t \backslash \phi}^{(0)}$ along with their derivatives with respect to $r_p$ and $x$ for 49 equally spaced values of $q_z$ from $0$ to $2\pi$.